cjerdonek/rcv-results-reporter/README.md

 from Dominion's system.
 (XML is the preferred report to parse since it's more structured and is an open data format.)

-For a demo page showing examples generated for the 16 RCV contests held in San Francisco in the four elections between 2019 and 2022, go here:
+For an interactive demo page showing examples generated for the 16 RCV contests held in San Francisco in the four elections between 2019 and 2022, go here:

 * https://cjerdonek.github.io/rcv-results-reporter